xgrau/ace1-anopheles-report/results_kmer_analysis/README.md

 Rscript s05b_full_phen_assoc_standalone.r
 ```

-6. **$k$-mer assembly**.
+6. **k-mer assembly**.
 We took the k-mers that showed a significant association with PM resistance and assembled them by joining any k-mers that overlapped perfectly over at least 10 bp.
 This was implemented using the script:

 ```bash
 # input: full_sig_kmers.fa